 This article was written by Tom from Dividends Diversify.
 His personal finance website was founded in 2017.
 The site focuses on building wealth one dividend at a time.

-US dividend growth stocks have a lot to offer investors.
+Much like Canadian dividend stocks, US dividend growth stocks have a lot to offer investors.
 I view them as a triple play when it comes to building wealth.
 That triple play includes:

 - Current income